top of page

 Vendor Booths & Exhibits

-Vendor booths by the watermen themselves and exhibits displaying historical photos and artifacts will be at the festival from 9:00 AM - 4:00 PM.
-Vendor Forms can be found at the bottom of this page (deadline to complete: Sept.
-30th).
+Vendor booths by the watermen themselves and exhibits displaying historical photos and artifacts will be at the festival.

 Two men work on mending nets